autumn-ma/autumn-ma/README.md

   ---

 ### :woman_technologist: About Me :
 - :telescope: I’m working as a Software Engineer and contributing to backend for building web applications.

-- :seedling: Exploring Machine Learning.

 - :zap: In my free time, I solve issues on Github, help newbies on discord, and listen to music.